 - a hankerchief (lots of alternative uses besides blowing your nose 🙂 )

-- fresnel lens (small, lightweight and fits in your wallet – use it to signal or start a fire)
+- fresnel lens (small, lightweight and fits in your wallet – use it for signaling, to start a fire, etc.)

 - fish hooks